bonny/WordPress-Simple-Fields/readme.txt

 #### Version 1.4.4

-- If a file field type has a file selected, but that file is removed, then an array with values would get returned.
-Now fixes so it returns an empty array, just the way it works of not file at all is selected.
+- If a file field type had a file selected, but that file was removed, then an array with values would get returned.
+Now fixed so it returns an empty array instead, just the way it works if no file at all is selected.
 Fixes https://github.com/bonny/WordPress-Simple-Fields/issues/94.
-- Modified sf_d() so it will output length of strings, and it will also tell you if a string is empty.
+- Modified sf_d() so it will output the length of a string, and it will also tell you if a string is empty

 #### Version 1.4.3